LettError/glyphNameFormatter/coverage.md

 ### Note:

-This coverage page is has some issues.

- * Most of the Unicode data is downloaded from Unicode.org.
-Only the bidirectional data still depends on the Python unicodedata module..
- * Narrow build Python might also leave some names inaccessible.
  * Not all ranges need to count.
 Private Use ranges are ignored, perhaps others need to as well.